-The Consumer Health Account Plans 1 and 2 (CHA1 and CHA2) come with a Health Reimbursement Account (HRA) funded with money from Hertz.
-This money automatically pays for out-of-pocket medical expenses.
+The Consumer Health Account Plans 1 and 2 (CHA1 and CHA2) come with a Health Reimbursement Account (HRA) to pay for covered out-of-pocket medical expenses.
 Here’s how it works:

-- The money contributed by Hertz is automatically used for your eligible expenses when you file a claim, so you won’t pay anything out of pocket until you’ve used all of your HRA dollars.
-This means that UHC automatically puts the HRA money toward your health care costs.
+- The HRA is automatically used to pay eligible expenses, so you don’t pay anything out of pocket until you’ve used all of your HRA dollars

 - $600 for Employee Only coverage

 - $900 for Employee + 1 Dependent coverage

 - $1,200 for Employee + 2 or more Dependents coverage